SIDS: Sleeping

 Placing an infant to sleep while lying on the belly or side rather than on the back increases the risk for SIDS.
 This increased risk is greatest at two to three months of age.
 Elevated or reduced room temperature also increases the risk, as does excessive bedding, clothing, soft sleep surfaces, and stuffed animals in the bed.
 Bumper pads may increase the risk of SIDS due to the risk of suffocation.
 They are not recommended for children under one year of age, as this risk of suffocation greatly outweighs the risk of head bumping or limbs getting stuck in the bars of the crib.

-Sharing a bed with parents or siblings increases the risk for SIDS.
+Sharing a bed with parents or siblings also increases the risk for SIDS.
 This risk is greatest in the first three months of life, when the mattress is soft, when one or more persons share the infant's bed, especially when the bed partners are using drugs or alcohol or are smoking.
 The risk remains, however, even in parents who do not smoke or use drugs.
 The American Academy of Pediatrics thus recommends "room-sharing without bed-sharing", stating that such an arrangement can decrease the risk of SIDS by up to 50%.
 Furthermore, the academy has recommended against devices marketed to make bed-sharing "safe", such as "in-bed co-sleepers".

 Room sharing as opposed to solitary sleeping is known to decrease the risk of SIDS.